wrcarpenter/Pythonic-Poker/README.md

 # PyPoker
-Poker bot implemented in Python.
+Poker bot implemented in Python (work in progress).